Michael Knowles (political commentator): Early life and education

-As a Yale student, Knowles became involved in politics, co-founding the Students for Daniels organization, which sought to draft Indiana governor Mitch Daniels for the 2012 United States presidential election; the group later endorsed Jon Huntsman, with Knowles becoming his national youth co-chair.
+As a Yale student, Knowles became involved in politics, co-founding the Students for Daniels organization, which sought to nominate Indiana governor Mitch Daniels for the 2012 United States presidential election; the group later endorsed Jon Huntsman, with Knowles becoming his national youth co-chair.
 He also worked for Congresswoman Nan Hayworth in supporting her campaign for reelection, founded a political consulting group in senior year, and created sketches with Jimmy McMillan.

 Career

 Acting

 Knowles began training as an actor when he was 7 years old and studied at the Stella Adler Studio of Acting.
 Knowles pursued acting in college.
 His appearance in the 2012 student film House of Shades as a queer man who seduces another man attracted attention from several media outlets in 2023 after comments Knowles made about transgender people.
 Upon graduation from Yale, Knowles trained with Wynn Handman at his acting studio in New York City.
 Knowles starred in various television movies, music videos, and web series, frequently flying between New York and Los Angeles for his career.